zitouni/oai-cn5g-fed/README.md

 Process is explained in [CONTRIBUTING](CONTRIBUTING.md) file.

+If you wish to discuss development topics, we have a weekly one-hour meeting every Tuesday at 11AM CET.

+The meeting details are available through this [ics file](./docs/meeting_invitations/invite-2023.ics).

 # Contribution requests

 In a general way, anybody who is willing can contribute on any part of the